 In 2014, SWEPCO started a modernization project, which included replacing the wooden poles with steel poles.
 SWEPCO made offers to landowners to increase the width of the easement to 100 feet by giving them additional compensation, and some landowners accepted.
-Nevertheless, with respect to those landowners who did not, SWEPCO maintained that it had the right to modernize anyway because the easements were general easements, giving it the right to use as much of the property as reasonably necessary for the specified purposes.
-The landowners contended that the width had become fixed by use at 30 feet.
+Nevertheless, with respect to those landowners who did not, SWEPCO maintained that it had the right to modernize anyway, because the easements were general easements, giving it the right to use as much of the property as reasonably necessary for the specified purposes.
+The landowners, relying on Dwyer, contended that the width had become fixed by use at 30 feet.
 The dispute precipitated a lawsuit, once more involving the court to solve the mystery.

 When negotiating or drafting an easement agreement, parties have an opportunity to be clear on specific terms.
 Neglecting that opportunity is a weed that bears bitter fruit.
 Who knows what easement lurks?